 - Hand lettering styles for beginners

 - 5 most common hand lettering styles (and how to create them)

 Spend some time brainstorming the content ideas, making sure to bear in mind how to add value in the content for your audience.

 Here’s one of the most effective SEO tips and tricks.
 Whatever type of content you create for your audience, (video, live stream, audio, etc), make sure that the content also sits on your site as a blog.
-That means if you create a video for YouTube, also embed it onto your site in a blog post with some SEO optimised copy alongside it.
-If you write an eBook, divide up some of the chapters as teasers in posts to maximise your efforts for eCommerce SEO.
+That means if you create a video for YouTube, also embed it onto your site in a blog post with some SEO optimized copy alongside it.
+If you write an Ebook, divide up some of the chapters as teasers in posts to maximize your efforts for Ecommerce SEO.

-Onpage SEO is a set of practises to implement as you create and publish your blog posts and your site pages to ensure that your site is ranking as highly as possible to find your new customers.
-Optimise each blog post or page for one keyword.
+On-page SEO is a set of practices to implement as you create and publish your blog posts and your site pages to ensure that your site is ranking as highly as possible to find your new customers.
+Optimize each blog post or page for one keyword.

-In order to optimise a post or page, ensure your keyword appears in these strategic locations:
+In order to optimize a post or page, ensure your keyword appears in these strategic locations:

 - Subheading and H1 text